rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

      -
      - Use lowercase when referring generally to the industry and providers.
        Capitalize when referring to it as a Rackspace offering.
+   * - master
+     - Avoid
+     - For database replication, use *primary/replica* instead of *master/slave*.
    * - matrixes
      -
      - As the plural of *matrix*, use *matrixes* rather than *matrices*.